jumpinjackie/forge-e33-mod/design/MECHANICS.md

 An equipment that self-replicates without restrictions would be hideously broken, so the self-replication only happens if you control no existing token copies of any given Picto.

 Thus for any given Picto, you can have at most one extra token copy of it.
+If you lose the non-token copy, you cannot self-replicate with the token copy.

 This restriction is a minor flavor/thematic fail (as the video game has no such restrictions), but game balance trumps flavor/thematic accuracy in this case.